 Alcohol is carcinogenic and the risk of cancer increases with the amount of alcohol consumed.

 Alcohol does something to us

 "Sometimes we get talkative and loud.
 Other times we just get terribly sleepy.
 We suddenly feel extremely charming and believe that we are the stars of the dance floor.
-Or we don’t whether we should laugh or cry – or both at the same time.
+Or we don’t know whether we should laugh or cry – or both at the same time.